LXP Industrial Trust (LXP) Shares Down Despite Recent Market Volatility

-LXP Industrial Trust (NYSE: LXP)’s stock price has decreased by -1.29 compared to its previous closing price of 10.07.
-Nevertheless, the company has seen a 0.71% surge in its stock price over the last five trading sessions.
+LXP Industrial Trust (NYSE: LXP)’s stock price has decreased by -1.11 compared to its previous closing price of 9.90.
+However, the company has seen a fall of -5.04% in its stock price over the last five trading days.

 Is It Worth Investing in LXP Industrial Trust (NYSE: LXP) Right Now?